kartikKandwal/End-to-End-Data-Analytics-ETL-Project/README.md

 This dataset contains the 2022 and 2023 global mart sales dataset

 These are the questions:

---find the top 10 highest revenue generating products
+--find the top 10 highest revenue-generating products

 --find the top 5 highest-selling products in each region